 The Road Trip Journal & Activity Book

 Everything You Need to Have and Record an Epic Road Trip!

 Enjoy fun games and challenges to pass the time on your next road trip and have a keepsake to look back on for years to come with this entertaining must-have for your next vacation.

 The Illinois McDonald’s Museum opened in 1985 as a full-scale replica of the fast food icon’s first franchise.

-Today, the spot of that first McDonald’s is home to a museum prepped up to look just as it would have back then.
-While the museum is a tribute to the past, it does not in fact house a restaurant.
-Luckily, if you’re hungry, there is a functioning modern McDonald’s right across the street (or, even better, a restaurant down the street that delivers your meal by train!).
+While the museum was a tribute to the past, it dis not in fact house a restaurant.
+Luckily, if you’re hungry, there is a functioning modern McDonald’s right across the street from this original McDonald’s location (or, a restaurant down the street that delivers your meal by train!).

 While it was open, the museum was only open odd hours between Memorial Day and Labor Day.Here are some photos of the outside of the former Illinois roadside attraction, it was a glorious testament to McDonald’s of yore and is sadly missed.